paramjyot2004/DebugPilot/README.md

  Inspired by effective computer science pedagogy research Built on principles of constructivist learning theory Designed with input from programming educators and students
- ## 📞 Support
-For questions, suggestions, or issues:
-Open an issue in this repository
-Contribute improvements via pull requests
-Share your experiences and adaptations
----
-**Ready to transform AI assistance into AI tutoring?
-Start with our prompt and help students become independent problem-solvers!**'